cogentcore/core/examples/widgets/README.md

 ## Preferences

-The `GoGi Preferences` menu item has may settings that you can change, including Key maps, color schemes, etc.  Hit the `Update` button to have changes apply to any open windows.
+The `Cogent Core Preferences` menu item has may settings that you can change, including Key maps, color schemes, etc.  Hit the `Update` button to have changes apply to any open windows.

 * Try `Colors/Open Colors` and choose one of the `ColorPrefs_*` files, then hit `Update` to see the different schemes.